Codeception/Codeception/docs/05-UnitTests.md

 ```

 In both examples you should not be worried about the data persistance between tests.
-Doctrine2 module as well as Laravel4 module will clean up created data in the end of a test.
+Doctrine2 module as well as Laravel4 module will clean up created data at the end of a test.
-This is done by wrapping a test into transaction and rolling it back afterwards.
+This is done by wrapping a test in a transaction and rolling it back afterwards.

 ### Accessing Module